A huge trend online is content curation.

-There’s a new plugin that’s totally free that lets you pull in headlines from RSS feeds around the web (similar to how Alltop does it).
+There’s a great plugin that’s totally free that lets you pull in headlines from RSS feeds around the web (similar to how Alltop does it).

 And if you want to purchase their premium extension, you can even post the full article on your site as a brand new post, just like Huffington Post does.

 It’s creator reached out to me recently and gave me a trial of the plugin to play around with.
 And I was blown away.